-- Measurement of all material, quantifiable risks to which the Company is exposed over a one year time horizon, as calculated using the Company's internal capital model, will be reported to the ARC annually. - The Company's Risk Register will be updated and presented to the ARC at least annually.
-Changes to the Risk Register and an update on any risk management actions will be reported at each ARC meeting. - The Company's Internal Audit Function will submit written reports to the ARC and attend ARC meetings at least annually. - The Company's ORSA Report will be presented to and reviewed by the Board at least annually.
+- Measurement of all material, quantifiable risks to which the Company is exposed over a one year time horizon, as calculated using the Company's internal capital model, are reported to the ARC annually. - The Company's Risk Register is updated and presented to the ARC at least annually.
+Changes to the Risk Register and an update on any risk management actions are reported at each ARC meeting. - The Company's Internal Audit Function submits written reports to the ARC and attends ARC meetings at least annually. - The Company's ORSA Report is presented to and reviewed by the Board at least annually.